Familiar Misquotations

 Update (4/30/2019): I didn't intend the last paragraph of the update, above, as a how-to guide, but see this:

 Of course, I doubt the author of the above excerpt read my update since I pointed out that this is a "trick" that involves taking Biden's words out of context in exactly the same way that Trump's were in the contextomy.
-Moreover, the way the excerpt is worded suggests that Biden praised Antifa by name, or in some other unambiguous way.
-The whole problem with the "courageous group of Americans" phrase is that it doesn't make clear who he was praising.
+The way the excerpt is worded suggests that Biden praised Antifa by name, or in some other unambiguous way, whereas the problem with the "courageous group of Americans" phrase is that it doesn't make clear who he was praising.
 Moreover, Biden never claimed that the courageous group in question "violently confronted white nationalists", which makes it sound as though they were the ones who initiated the violence.
 Rather, Biden said that "a violent clash ensued", which leaves it unclear exactly how it did ensue.

 In any case, this is nice real-life example of the point I was trying to make in the original update: live by the contextomy, die by it.